HackathonHackers/code-of-conduct/README.md

 ## Moderators

 The [main group of Hackathon Hackers](http://hh.gd) is moderated by a team of volunteers, listed below.
 If you ever have a question, comment, or concern about another user, a subgroup, or HH itself, please don't hesitate to reach out to one of them via Facebook Messenger.
+All questions and concerns will be kept completely confidential.
+You can also submit [anonymous feedback](http://hh.gd/feedback).

 * [Alex Kern](https://www.facebook.com/kernvision)
 * [Evadora de Zhengia](https://www.facebook.com/zhengia)